 Focus on socially disadvantaged groups

 The FOPH continues to pursue health equity for all population groups following the conclusion of the National Programme on Migration and Health (2002–2017).
 Such efforts are carried out within the scope of the integration policy and other health policy strategies, such as the Strategy on Non-Communicable Diseases (NCD strategy).
 As health disparities mainly exist between people from different socioeconomic backgrounds, the focus is no longer solely on migrants, but social disadvantaged groups as a whole.
-In the next few years, access to healthcare is to be improved in particular for those living in poverty and asylum seekers.
+Access to healthcare is to be improved in particular for those living in poverty and asylum seekers.

 Facts & figures and basic reports on health equity